Cats are curious by nature and every now and then will want a piece of what we’re eating.

 Cats are obligate carnivores meaning their diet should be made up of animal-based cat foods.
 Any additional supplementation should be done in small quantities and calories should be factored in.

-Since human foods can add a significant amount of fat to your cat’s daily intake, adjust their cat food accordingly to avoid any weight gain.
+Since human foods can add a significant amount of fat or sugar to your cat’s daily intake, adjust their cat food accordingly to avoid any weight gain.

 What Are Some Dangers?